plona/zbxmonitor/README.md

 #### Filtering messages
 - exclTg - default: empty list.
 If not empty `inclTg` is ignored.
 Example:<br>
-`exclTg = [ "SSL certificate", "Free disk space" ]` - all messages contains string in list will be suppressed
+`exclTg = [ "SSL certificate", "Free disk space" ]` - all messages contains string in list will be suppressed.
 - inclTg - default: empty list.
 Valid only if `exclTg` is empty.
-Example:
+Example:<br>
+`inclTg = [ "SSL certificate" ]` - only messages contains string in list will be shown.

+### Icon in tray
+- left click shows current filtered (if any) status of Zabbix Server.